Shuttle/shuttle-esb/serializer.md

 For more information you can [visit the relevant documentation page](http://shuttle.github.io/shuttle-core/overview-serializer/).

+## Caveats

-*Please note*: it is recommended that you have a look at the duplicate class name caveat described in above documentation so please remember to explicitly specify you message types.
+It is recommended that you have a look at the duplicate class name caveat described in above documentation so please remember to explicitly specify you message types.

+Another point is that the `shuttle-esb-core` types used are not specified explicitly in order to maintain backward compatability.
+Please do not name any of your types as follows:

+- TransportMessage
+- TransportHeader
+- AvailableWorker
+- WorkerStartedEvent